josh-peters-99/workout-logger/documentation/PROJECT_DETAILS.md

 ## Project Description

-Workout-logger is a web application designed to help users set fitness goals, input their workouts in real-time, and keep a history of all their workouts.
+Workout-logger is a web application designed to help users set fitness goals.
+They can set goals for building strength, reaching a certain duration in cardio, or gaining/losing weight.Users will input their workouts in real-time, and a history will be kept of all their workouts.
 This application will implement a three-tier architecture which includes the client, server, and database.

 ## Example Users/Persona's
 <details>